anasvassia/cs171-final-project/README.md

 -- **summarybygenre.json** (This file shows the pre-aggregated data from book_data and computes the percentage distribution of colors by 8 most commonly occuring genres by genre.
 The calculations are done using Python and can be found in **colorviz_datawrangling.py**)

--- **tag_color.json** (This file shows the pre-aggregated data from book_data and computes the frequency distribution of colors by tags.
+-- **tag_color.json** (This file shows the pre-aggregated data from book_data and computes the frequency distribution of colors by tags and colors.
+The calculations are done using Python and can be found in **wrangletagcolor.py**)

+-- **tag_frequency.json** (This file shows the pre-aggregated data from book_data and computes the count of colors by tags.
 The calculations are done using Python and can be found in **wrangletagcolor.py**)

 ## css
 We use **Bootstrap** grid framework to organize the content.
 All custom styles are in **styles.css** file.